-Among the many “gayborhoods” in North American cities, Toronto’s Church-Wellesley Village stands out as one of the most fascinating, because it’s a vibrant, modern neighborhood that also reveals elements of its past.
+Among the many “gayborhoods” in North American cities, Toronto’s Church and Wellesley Village stands out as one of the most fascinating, because it’s a vibrant, modern neighborhood that also reveals elements of its past.

-Church-Wellesley has most of what you’d expect from a gay-centric village in the year 2014.
+Church-Wellesley has most of what you’d expect from a gay-centric village in the year 2023.
 Lots of interesting storefronts, cute restaurants and coffee shops, nice houses and apartments.

 And plenty of bars with rainbow flags, of course.
 The most notable, at least to me as a tourist, is Woody’s, which is famous because of the groundbreaking early 2000s show Queer as Folk.

 Relive the show and pretend you’re sitting there with Michael, Brian, Justin, Ted and Emmett talking about which weekend event at Babylon you’ll be attending.

-The AIDS Wall
+The AIDS Wall in Toronto

 This is not just a pretty park with nice flowers; it contains plaques with the full names of victims of the disease.
-Seeing the actual list of people who perished personalizes the tribute and makes it much more powerful.
+Seeing the actual list of people who perished from HIV personalizes the tribute and makes it much more powerful.

 If you’ve read the famous Randy Shilts book ‘And the Band Played On,’ which details the spread of AIDS in the ’80s and the U.S. government’s lack of timely response to the crisis, you’re familiar with the name Gaetan Dugas.

 Later research absolved Dugas of much of the blame that had been assigned to his role in the crisis.
-Still, it was chilling to see his name, as well as those of others mentioned in the book.
+Still, it was jarring to see his name, as well as those of others mentioned in the book.

 The Alexander Wood statue

 In 1810, he reported that a woman came to him claiming she had been raped and that she had scratched the genitals of her attacker.

 It turned into a sex scandal, with Wood being shamed and ridiculed for his apparent interest in other men.
 He continued in respected public service roles but could never shake the scandal.
 He finally left Canada in 1842.

 It’s unclear whether Wood was actually gay, but he never married, and he’s now referred as a “gay pioneer.”
 Perhaps feeling a kinship with the magistrate for the way he was targeted and mocked, the gay community in 2005 honored Wood with a statue in Church-Wellesley.

 Showing that he had a sense of humor about Wood’s story, statue creator Del Newbigging included a plaque describing the scandal that features an image of Wood performing his examination on a pants-less young man.

-World Pride 2014
+World Pride Toronto

 As for World Pride, I can’t think of a better host than Toronto.
-The festivities began on June 20 and continue through Sunday, June 29, featuring parades, parties, and performances from acts like Tegan & Sara, Melissa Etheridge and Carly Rae Jepsen.
+Toronto hosted the festivities back in 2014, featuring parades, parties, and performances from acts like Tegan & Sara, Melissa Etheridge, and Carly Rae Jepsen.